Medicare Supplement Plans and Out-of-Pocket Costs

 Medicare Supplement plans and deductibles

-Most of the 10 standardized Medicare Supplement plan types don’t require a deductible (the amount you pay out of pocket before your coverage starts).
+Most of the standardized Medicare Supplement plans available in most states don’t require a deductible (the amount you pay out of pocket before your coverage starts).
 However, Medicare Supplement Plan F has two versions – a standard plan and a high-deductible version.
-If you decide to get the high-deductible option for Plan F, you’ll need to reach a yearly deductible of $2,300 in 2019 before your Medicare Supplement plan benefits start.
+If you decide to get the high-deductible option for Plan F, you’ll need to reach a yearly deductible of $2,340 in 2020 before your Medicare Supplement plan benefits start.
 This means you’ll generally pay for all out-of-pocket costs for Medicare-covered services until you’ve hit the deductible for that year.

 Other Medicare Supplement out-of-pocket costs